MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Environment-Requirements.md

 ## Workplace Analytics licenses
 Workplace Analytics is licensed as an add-on to existing Office 365 subscriptions and does not change the end-user experience in Office 365.

 Workplace Analytics licenses are applied to the mailboxes that you want to analyze.
-This can be all the employees in your organization, or a specific subset.
+This can be all the employees in your organization or a specific subset.
 The population of employees that you license are referred to in Workplace Analytics as _measured employees_.

 For more information about Workplace Analytics and how to purchase it, contact your Microsoft account team.

 ## Supported browsers
-Workplace Analytics works with the latest or immediately previous versions of Microsoft Edge, Google Chrome, Apple Safari and Mozilla Firefox.
+Workplace Analytics works with the latest or immediately previous versions of Microsoft Edge, Google Chrome, Apple Safari, Internet Explorer, and Mozilla Firefox.